 The CAIMS-SCMAI Research Prize is intended to recognize outstanding contributions in a certain area of research or industrial application.
 It is not a life-time achievement award, rather a recognition of a body of work that had significant impact in mathematics, sciences, or industry.
 A strong relationship to Canada should be evident.

 Nominations shall consist of:

-- a summary of the contributions in the form of a five-line press release,
+- a media summary of the research contributions in the specified research area (five-line press release)

-- a detailed description (no longer than two pages) of the research contributions of the nominee in the specified area,
+- a detailed description (maximum two pages) of the research contributions of the nominee in the specified research area

-- a curriculum vitae including the list of publications, four reprints.
+- a curriculum vitae including the list of publications

 - four reprints that relate to the specified research area

 - a brief discussion of why there is a strong relationship to Canada.
 Examples of such a relationship include: